RaghuSai-09/HTML_JS/README.md

 In this, We are going to build some web-applications using JS and basic HTML.

-Hope you it wound be helpful.
+Hope you it would be helpful.

 Thank you